keeperofthenecklace/movieDB/README.md

 ## Part 1 - Fetch Data from IMDb

-In this example, we use movie data for all computations.

-You can also TV data if you want.
+There are 2 ways to find IMDb ids.

+* Finding specific IMDb ids

+* Finding random IMDb ids.

-### Finding IMDb ids
+### Fetching specific IMDb ids via http://www.imdb.com

-To find IMDb id for a movie, you must go to:
+To find IMDb id for specific movies, you must go to:

 ```bash
 http://www.imdb.com
 ```
-There, search for your movie of choice.
+Search for your movie of choice.
 Once you do, IMDb redirects you to the movie's page.

 The URL for the redirect page includes the IMDB id.